julianeon/useful-python-scripts/README.md

 ## parsing_html_beautiful_soup.py

-This script uses the HTML parsing library Beautiful Soup to parse a page of HTML on a website at example.com (a real website).
+This script uses the HTML parsing library Beautiful Soup to parse a page of HTML at example.com (a real website).

 Run it like this: